 Participants are responsible for their own supply costs.

 Contextural offers the Contextural Summer Residency Scholarship to individuals applying for the full time residency.
-The scholarship includes studio fees for the full time summer residency ($495 value).
+The scholarship includes studio fees for the full time summer residency ($480 value).
 The scholarship will be awarded based on the quality and completeness of the application.
-New this year, we encourage scholarship applicants to include a research component to their Statement of Intent.
-This could be experimenting with a new process, exploration of a Fibre artist and their techniques or further developing your own practice.
-The research component will also be considered during jury review.
+We encourage scholarship applicants to include a research component to their Statement of Intent.
+This could be experimenting with a new process, exploration of a fibre artist and their techniques or further developing your own practice.
+This research component will also be considered during jury review.

-In your Statement of Intent, please include one or two sentences indicating your interest in applying for the scholarship and how you would plan to use the studio.
+If you are interested in applying for the 2022 Contextural Summer Residency scholarship, be sure to check the appropriate box on the 2022 Contextural Residency Application form and in your Statement of Intent, please include one or two sentences indicating your interest in applying for the scholarship and how you would plan to utilize the studio to achieve your goals.

-The scholarship recipient will be expected to show their work in the end of summer residency exhibition.
+The scholarship recipient will be expected to exhibit their work as a part of the end of summer residency exhibition.